 Royal Air Force

 Enlisted on July 17th 1942 and served with the No.10 Operational Training Unit as an Air Gunner.
-He was killed as a result of an aircraft accident on March 27th 1943 near West Stanton Harcourt, Oxfordshire, and is buried in Penn Churchyard Plot F. Row 3.
+He was killed as a result of an aircraft accident on March 27th 1943, aged 19, near West Stanton Harcourt, Oxfordshire, and is buried in Penn Churchyard Plot F. Row 3.
 Grave 52.

 Flight Lieutenant Hugh Julian Langdon Webb, 103010,